nxp-imx-support/nxp-demo-experience-demos-list/README.md

 This is a GStreamer pipeline able to create a camera preview example using a Basler camera and an OV5640 camera simultaneously.

+#### GStreamer - ISP VVEXT Demo
+*Compatible with imx8mpevk*

+This programs opens a GStreamer pipeline and allows the user to change the BLS parameters of the ISP in real time.
+The camera at /dev/video0 will be used.

 #### Audio - Audio Record
 *Compatible with imx7ulpevk*